RebelTechnology/OpenWareLab/README.md

 * Max Gen: todo, meanwhile see our excellent [tutorials](https://www.rebeltech.org/tutorials/)

 ## Legacy
 This documentation project is a work in progress.
-For additional and legacy information please try the [Wayback Machine](https://web.archive.org/web/20161004214151/https://hoxtonowl.com/mediawiki/index.php/Main_Page).
+For additional and legacy information please try the [Wayback Machine](https://web.archive.org/web/20161004214151/https://hoxtonowl.com/mediawiki/index.php/Main_Page) or the [OWL Digital Legacy](OWL_Digital/Legacy/) resources.

 ## Find Out More
 Check out our [website](https://www.rebeltech.org), in particular the [tutorials](https://www.rebeltech.org/tutorials/)!